 Synthetic cannabis -Fast facts for workers

-Synthetic cannabis is a psychoactive substance that was originally designed to mimic the effects of cannabis.
-However there are many reports of different effects.
+Synthetic cannabis is an illegal psychoactive substance that was originally designed to mimic the effects of cannabis.
 It is often sold online, in adult stores or in herbal high shops.

 HOW COMMON IS USAGE?